amromeo/api_r2022/rsp-train/training-environment.md

 ### Deploy to AWS

-- Registered `api-r.cloud` using AWS Route 53
+- Register `api-r.cloud` using AWS Route 53 (only need to do this once)
-- Created public `c5a.4xlarge` instance ($0.41/hr), with security groups configured to allow HTTP, HTTPS, and SSH
+- Create a public `c5a.4xlarge` instance ($0.41/hr), with security groups configured to allow HTTP, HTTPS, and SSH
-- Configured A record sending `api-r.cloud` to the public IP of the instance
+- Configure an A record sending `api-r.cloud` to the public IP of the instance

 ```bash
 ssh ubuntu@api-r.cloud